 Significant management judgment is required to determine the valuation allowance recorded against our net deferred tax assets, which consist of net operating loss and tax credit carry forwards.
-We have recorded a valuation allowance of approximately \$68.7 million as of March 31, 2010, due to uncertainties related to our ability to utilize most of our deferred tax assets before they expire.
+We have recorded a valuation allowance of approximately \$65.5 million as of March 31, 2011, due to uncertainties related to our ability to utilize most of our deferred tax assets before they expire.
 The valuation allowance is based on our estimates of taxable income by jurisdiction in which we operate and the period over which our deferred tax assets will be recoverable.

 We have received inquiries, demands or audit requests from several states and municipal taxing and 9-1-1 agencies seeking payment of taxes that are applied to or collected from the customers of providers of traditional public switched telephone network services.
-We have recorded an expense of \$0, \$72,000 and \$375,000 for the years ended March 31, 2010, 2009 and 2008, respectively, as our estimate of the increase in probable tax exposure for such assessments.
-Our cumulative estimate for probable assessments is \$0.1 million as of March 31, 2010, which is recorded in the accrued taxes line item in the consolidated balance sheets.
+We recorded no expense for the years ended March 31, 2011 and 2010 and an expense of \$72,000 for the year ended March 31, 2009, respectively, as our estimate of the increase in probable tax exposure for such assessments.